Bettercallme1/static-content/docs/faq.md

 ### Can my audience add tips?
 Yes, tips can be added, everytime
 ### How much will I earn for  each messages or video ?
 You will always receive 80% of the rates you’ve set.
-To cover the small stuff like referral bonuses, keeping the lights on, and making sure our platform operates smoothly, we charge a small platform fee of 20%.
+To cover the small stuff like referral bonuses, keeping the lights on, and making sure our platform operates smoothly, we charge a platform fee of 20%.
 ### How much should I charge for messages and videos?
 It's totally up to you.
 Set rates that reflect your time and expertise or check out our earnings calculator for guidance.
 ### What does "pay as you want" mean?